microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ## Solution Design

-In addition to the current in-order tab list, namely `vector<shared_ptr<Tab>> _tabs`, we'll add `vector<weak_ptr<Tab>> _mruTabs` to represent the tabs in Most Recently Used order. `_mruTabs` will use `weak_ptr` because the tab switcher doesn't actually own the tabs, the `_tabs` vector does.
+In addition to the current in-order tab list, namely `IObservableVector<(TODO)> _tabs`, we'll add `IObservableVector<(TODO)> _mruTabs` to represent the tabs in Most Recently Used order.
+(I'm currently working on converting Tab to WinRT so I'll come back to what the type will be.)

-We'll create a new class `TabSwitcherControl` inside of TerminalPage, which will be initialized with a `vector<>&`.
+We'll create a new class `TabSwitcherControl` inside of TerminalPage, which will be initialized with an `IObservableVector<>&`.
 This is because it'll take in either `_tabs` or `_mruTabs` depending on what order the user would like the tabs to be displayed.
 Whenever the user changes the setting that controls the tab order, it'll update to get a reference to the correct vector.

 This vector of tabs will be used to create a ListView, so that the UI would diplay a vertical list of tabs, represented by their tab titles.
 Each element in the ListView would be associated with a Tab, and the action associated with selecting a tab would be to Focus on that tab.
 There would also be another column to the left/right of the tab title column that holds the numbers 1-9.
 This is to represent what number is bound to each tab to allow for quick switching.
 This ListView would be hidden until the user presses a keybinding to show the ListView.

-The `TabSwitcherControl` will be able to call any tab's `SetFocused` function to bring the tab into focus.
-The TabView's `SelectionChanged` handler listens for events where a new terminal control comes into focus, in which case `TerminalPage::_OnTabSelectionChanged` will be called.
-By updating the MRU here, we can be sure that changing tabs from the TabSwitcher, clicking on a tab, or nextTab/prevTab-ing will keep the MRU up-to-date.
+The `TabSwitcherControl` will use `TerminalPage`'s `ShortcutActionDispatch` to dispatch a `SwitchToTab` `ShortcutAction`.
+This will eventually cause `TerminalPage::_OnTabSelectionChanged` to be called.
+We can update the MRU in this function to be sure that changing tabs from the TabSwitcher, clicking on a tab, or nextTab/prevTab-ing will keep the MRU up-to-date.
 Adding or closing tabs are handled in `_OpenNewTab` and `_CloseFocusedTab`, which will need to be modified to update both `_tabs` and `_mruTabs`.

 ## UI/UX Design